diegorusso/diegorusso.github.io/_posts/2012-08-10-howto-italian-gestures.md

 ---
 title: 'HOWTO: Italian gestures'
 categories:
-- personal
-- italian
-- languages
-- friends
-- travels
-- thoughts
 - howto
+- english
+tags:
 - humor
-- curiosity
+- travels
-tags:
-- italians
+- languages
 ---
 Gestures have been always very important in communication.
 They preceded the spoken language and human beings used gestures to communicate with their